What is Smart Export Guarantee (SEG)

 Becoming A SEG Generator

 If becoming a SEG generator and reaping the rewards of export tariffs is something you are interested in, get in touch.
 Here at Deege Solar, as MCS accredited Solar installers, we install SEG compliant Solar PV systems everyday.
-Enquire today, to find out more about how you can use solar energy to power your home and earn from your excess generation.
+Enquire today, to find out more about how you can use solar energy to power your home and earn from your excess generation through the Smart Export Guarantee.
 Call us on 01322 479369 or simply click enquire now to fill out our short form.